-The engine may overheat while climbing or descending steep grades.
-If your unit's engine does overheat, pull well off the road.
+If your motor home's engine overheats, pull well off the road.
 Shift to Park (P) for Chevrolet and GMC, or Neutral (N) for Dodge, and run the engine with your foot resting lightly on the accelerator pedal.
-If the engine does not cool within 5 minutes, turn it off and locate the problem.
-For a Ford chassis, if the indicator moves to (H), pull well off the road and immediately turn the engine off.
-Locate the problem before continuing your trip.
+If the engine does not cool within 2 to 3 minutes, turn it off and locate the problem.